Chart Color Schemes

 Hassall Grove - Plumpton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 20 projects that are likely to impact the area.
-Notable among these are Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-Apartment Project, and Stockland Elara Masterplanned Community.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified twenty projects likely affecting the region.
+Notable projects include Plumpton Central, Mirvac Marsden Park Residential Development, Australian Development Group's 860-apartment project, and Stockland Elara Masterplanned Community.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.